 The pots that you make during your pottery course need to go through quite a process before they will be ready to collect.
 They will be dried out until they are bone dry before being bisque-fired in our kiln to almost 1000 degrees.
 They will then be coated, by us, in transparent glaze before going through a glaze firing which usually takes about two days.
 This whole process can take up to six weeks to complete.

 This means that you will need to wait for six weeks after your course finishes before coming in to collect your work.
 We will then hold on to your pots for you for up to two months.
 After this time we will have to get rid of the pots, so please come and get them!
 Below you will find plenty of options for times to come and collect.
+The reason that we need to have these specific time slots is that these are the only times when you can be sure that someone will be in the workshop to accommodate you.

 This system of a time limit is slowly being introduced, so if you have been in to a course with us before May 2023, your pots should still be there to collect.
 This is within reason, but even if it’s been a very long time, you’re welcome to come in and check.